zdhxmo/crowdFund/README.md

 => push contract to ropsten
 => update code with infura ropsten provider
 => deploy frontend to vercel
+(donzo)

 STEP 2:
 => deploy contracts to zkSync or optimism
 => repoint frontend to zkSync network address

-Automated crowdfunding website thaht interacts with users end-to-end with no intermediary intervention.Project creators pitch a project and a fundraise is started.
+Automated crowdfunding website that interacts with end users with no intermediary intervention.Project creators pitch a project and a fundraise is started.
 Users contribute funds to the project.
 When the goal is reached, creators make a request to withdraw certain amount of the funds and its purpose.
 The contributors approve/reject the request and funds are transfered to the creator. (not optimized for production yet)

 TODO: